tdenniston/bish/README.md

     $ bash output.bash

+You can also perform this in a single step by using the `-r` (for "run") argument:

+    $ ./bish -r input.bish

+This compiles and pipes the output directly to a bash process.

 ## Why

 I can't count the number of times when I wanted to write a quick shell script to automate an easy task, only to waste hours tracking down idiosyncrasies in Bash syntax and semantics.
 Bish tries to fill this niche: when you want a lightweight shell scripting language and don't wish to break out the larger hammer of Python, Perl, etc...